privateprep/coding-space-website/README.md

 Pages will iterratively come here from Weebly until it can fulfill its ambitions of becoming the 'true' www.thecodingspace.com.

+## Previous Development

+Before this repo, we have class signup via a now-archived repo: https://github.com/privateprep/tcs-class-signup.

+If you are looking for a history of commits for the signup flow, that's likely a better place to look.

 ## Hosting

 It is hosted with Netlify.
 As each Netlify membership costs ~$10 to $15 a head each month, our team's access comes via an account through `support@privateprep.com`.
 If you need the password, ask!
 Or just reset it and let those who need it know.